 The M.A. in International Relations program provides education those whose primary interest is a professional career in foreign relations in either the public or private sector.
 The program does not offer narrow, specialized training in policy making; it is rather designed to broaden students’ intellectual horizons by introducing them to a variety of conceptual perspectives on international relations and to a variety of substantive international issues.
 Coursework includes International Relations Theory, International Security, International Political Economy, International Organization, and Foreign Policy Analysis.

-I.R. students may pursue a joint degree program with the Levin College of Law, which would allow students to earn both the Master of Arts and the Juris Doctor degree in approximately four years.
+I.R. students may pursue a combined JD/MA program with the Levin College of Law, which would allow students to earn both the Master of Arts and the Juris Doctor degree in approximately four years.

 The M.A. in International Relations is a 36-hour program of study with both thesis and non-thesis options available.
 The guidelines for the M.A.-I.R. degree are as follows: